ShapescapeMC/shapescape-dialogue-2/docs/syntax.md

 ```
 {"rawtext":[{"translate":"AUTOMATICALLY_ASSIGNED_VALUE","with":["\n"]}]}
 ```

 where `AUTOMATICALLY_ASSIGNED_VALUE` is a translation key assigned by the script.
 Note that the `"with":["\n"]` is added so that you can use the newline character in your text (in the same way as you would when creating a normal Minecraft addon).
-For example, `>Hello%1World!` would be displayed in-game as:

-where `AUTOMATICALLY_ASSIGNED_VALUE` is a translation key assigned by the script.
-Note that the `"with":["\n"]` is added so that you can use the newline character in your text (in the same way as you would when creating a normal Minecraft addon).